larsrickert/vorlesungsplan-plus/README.md

 The Vorlesungsplan+ app is an alternative to the official stuv survival/stuv companion app of the DHBW Mosbach and Bad Mergentheim.
 In contrast to the official app, this app offers a cross-platform unified look and feel.
 This app is a PWA (
 Progressive Web App) that allows you to "install" the app to your native device.
-Alternatively this app is also available as android app.
 The APK can be downloaded on https://vorlesungsplan.lars-rickert.de/apps.

 ## Features